UWRealityLab/xrcapstone-team-template/README.md

 ## Create Your XR Project

+Use the following instruction to set up your project such that your git repo is at the root of the project.

 1. Use Unity or Xcode to create a project.
 2. Navigate to the project root and initialize a git repository with `git init`.
 3. Add GitHub as a remote: `git add remote origin <your team's repo URL>`.
-4. Integrate the starter files: `git fetch origin` then `git switch main`.
+4. Pull the starter files: `git fetch origin` then `git switch main`.
 5. Commit your newly created project files to the repo.

 ## (For Unity projects) Configure Unity YAML Merge